open-component-model/ocm-k8s-toolkit/docs/adr/deployer.md

 cluster.

-To bootstrap a `ResourceGraphDefinition` an Kubernetes operator is required, e.g. `OCMDeployer`, that takes a Kubernetes custom resource (OCM) `resource`, extracts the `ResourceGraphDefinition` from the component version and applies it to the cluster.
+To bootstrap a `ResourceGraphDefinition` an Kubernetes operator is required, e.g. `OCMDeployer`, that takes a Kubernetes custom resource (OCM) `Resource`, extracts the `ResourceGraphDefinition` from the component version, and applies it to the cluster.

 The developer can define any localisation or configuration directive in the `ResourceGraphDefinition`.
-The operator only has to deploy the bootstrap and an instance of the CRD that is created by the `ResourceGraphDefinition` and pass values to its scheme if necessary.
+The operator only has to deploy the bootstrap and an instance of the CRD that is created by the `ResourceGraphDefinition` as well as passing values to its scheme if necessary.

 ![ocm-controller-deployer-bootstrap](../assets/ocm-controller-deployer-bootstrap.svg)